-University of Massachusetts Medical School - Clinical Pharmacy Services PGY1 Managed Care Pharmacy Practice Residency Program
+University of Massachusetts Medical School - Commonwealth Medicine - Clinical Pharmacy Services PGY1 Managed Care Pharmacy Residency Program

 After orientation to the department, the resident will begin a series of core and longitudinal rotations along with other leadership activities designed to meet the goals and objectives of the UMass Medical School Clinical Pharmacy Services PGY1 Managed Care Pharmacy Practice Residency Program.

-The resident will work with multiple program directors and clinical pharmacists in order to gain a thorough understanding of clinical medication management and cost-containment strategies.
-Activities will include preparing and presenting monographs for medication/class reviews and quality assurance analyses, participating in the planning and implementation of clinical pharmacy initiatives, participating in multidisciplinary outreach programs for plan members, project management activities for designated leadership roles, conducting a longitudinal research project, and precepting pharmacy students on clinical rotations.
+The resident will work with multiple program directors and clinical pharmacists in order to gain a thorough understanding of clinical medication management, patient care activities, and cost-containment strategies.
+Activities will include preparing and presenting monographs for medication/class reviews and quality assurance analyses, participating in the planning and implementation of clinical pharmacy initiatives, participating in multidisciplinary outreach programs for plan members, project management activities for designated leadership roles (e.g., pipeline tracking and/or continuing education programming for drug information and formulary management considerations), conducting a longitudinal research project, and precepting pharmacy students on APPE clinical rotations.
 Involvement with various Medicaid plans is offered.
 Patient care rotations in multiple disciplines are also available.

-Affiliation with MCPHS University, Northeastern University, and other schools of pharmacy will afford the resident multiple teaching and precepting opportunities.
+Affiliation with MCPHS University, Northeastern University, Western New England, University of Connecticut, University of Rhode Island, and other schools of pharmacy will afford the resident multiple teaching and precepting opportunities.
 Active participation in a longitudinal Pharmacy Teaching and Learning Seminar culminates in a Teaching Certificate upon program completion.